Quips and quotes taken from early Pentecostal based newsletters, papers, digests, and other material found about the doctrine of tongues.

 The following quotes work through this early tension.
 They are not homogenous, and it is often difficult to trace continuity.
 However, they do work towards embracing the thoughts of higher criticists such as Philip Schaff.
 The majority of dictionaries and commentaries were dominated by these academics who much favored tongues as glossolalia.
 Glossolalia is a frenzied condition that produced inarticulate sounds.
 Sounds that may or may not correlate with language.
 Pentecostals eventually redefined the higher criticism definition according to their own experience and religious symbolism.

-In the case of Pentecostal literature, there is an abundance of information that could take months or years to digitize.
+There is an abundance of information that could take months or years to digitize.
 However, many of those works only have a small footprint on speaking in tongues that fits the criteria for further research.
-For the purpose of brevity and avoiding digitization of complete newsletters, important quotes from the early Pentecostal based newsletters have been identified and provided below.
+For brevity and avoiding digitization of complete newsletters, essential quotes from the early Pentecostal based newsletters have been identified and provided below.

 Table of Contents

 - Apostolic Faith Newspaper (Los Angeles)

 - The Bridegroom’s Messenger

 - The Latter Rain Evangel

 - For more information on pentecostal tongues